MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - A part is too small to attach a printed anchor to.

-Dynamics 365 Guides includes an anchor wizard that makes it easy to choose and set up the most appropriate anchoring method for your situation.
+Dynamics 365 Guides includes an anchor wizard that makes it easy to choose and set up the most appropriate anchor type for your situation.

 ## Anchor your guide with a printed anchor